-Moqueca is a bright yellow-orange and spicy Brazilian seafood stew made with fish, shrimp, and veggies cooked in coconut milk.
-One of the best dishes you'll ever taste!
+Moqueca is a bright orange and mildly spicy Brazilian seafood stew recipe made with fish, shrimp, and veggies cooked in a creamy sauce.
+One of the best dishes you’ll ever taste!

 - 1 pound tilapia fillets thawed and pat dry

 - 1 pound extra large shrimp deveined, shell and tail-off